History of early modern period domes: Papal States

-Borromini's masterpiece is the dome of Sant'Ivo alla Sapienza (1642–50), built for Pope Urban at a University in Rome.
+Borromini's masterpiece is the dome of Sant'Ivo alla Sapienza (1642–50), built for Pope Urban VIII at a university in Rome.
 The ribbed dome has a unique and complex geometry with a large window in each of it six lobes and stucco ornamentation.
+Early drawings indicate that the windows in the dome were to be hexagons, matching the overall hexagonal groundplan of the church and in apparent reference to the honeycomb pattern of bees, which were a symbol of the patron's Barberini family.
+The spiral shape of the lantern spire has a single bejeweled band that makes three complete turns, which may have been a reference to the triple crown of the papacy and the three-in-one nature of the Trinity but was intended to practically serve as an access walkway to the top of the spire.

 The style of using ribs in a dome over a coffered background was first expressed over the small chapel of Filippo Neri in the church of Santa Maria in Vallicella (1647-1651), modified by Pietro da Cortona to have small oval windows at its base.
 Cortona also revised the dome of Santa Maria della Pace (1656-1659) to have a stepped feature on the exterior, evocative of the Pantheon, and stucco ribs over octagonal coffers on the dome's interior.
 The domes of Santi Luca e Martina (begun 1634) and San Carlo al Corso (1668), both about 14 meters wide with an oval vertical profile, were entirely designed by Cortona.

 The oval plan church of Sant'Andrea al Quirinale (1658–61) by Bernini is unusual in that the entrance is on the minor axis and it is often depicted as unique in this respect, but the later churches of Santi Celso e Giuliano (1735) and Santissimo Nome di Maria (1736) also have this layout.
 Bernini's Sant'Andrea al Quirinale is known as the oval Pantheon.

+The visual framing between the facade towers of the dome over the church of Sant'Agnese in Agone and its closeness to the front of the church may have been intended as a criticism of the arrangement of the dome of St. Peter's Basilica relative to its facade.
+The original design by Carlo Rainaldi had a dome without a drum, but this was revised by Borromini.